Shivam-Pancholi/Employee-Records/README.md

 * Scroll in settings.py file to Allowed Hosts list.
 * Add Your domain name in allowed host like that :- ALLOWED_HOSTS = ['Domain-Name.com',]
 * Set Debug = False
-Now go open Web tab
+Now go open Web tab reload your domain link.
 * Now bowse your Domain, your website is deployed.

 ## How to use this app.